GoogleCloudPlatform/community/tutorials/network-throughput.md

 1. Verify that the firewall rules allow ingress and egress traffic to and from the VM on your VPC.
 2. If using multiple VPCs, the firewall must allow traffic on the selected port for all VPCs.
-3. Selecting the nic0 of the instance will open a console page with the breakdown of the firewall rules and route that affect this specific instance, which is very valuable source of information.
+3. Selecting the nic0 of the instance will open a console page with the breakdown of the firewall rules and route that affect this specific instance, which is a very valuable source of information.

 ### TCP window size and RTT not optimized